mapleforest/HaploMerger2/README.md

 [1] This paper describes the core algorithms and designs of HaploMerger.

 Shengfeng Huang, et al. HaploMerger: reconstructing allelic relationships for polymorphic diploid genome assemblies.
 Genome Res.
 2012, 22(8):1581-1588.

+You can download HaploMerger2 from here: https://github.com/mapleforest/HaploMerger2/releases/